skip to content

 Common Confusions and Limitations

-1. “I can use hooks in Server Components” - Nope!
-Since Server Components don’t re-render on the client, hooks like useState and useEffect simply don’t make sense here.
+1. “I can use hooks in Server Components” - No!
+Since Server Components don’t re-render on the client, hooks like useState and useEffect don’t work here.

 2. “Server Components replace Client Components” - They complement each other!
-Your interactive UI bits still need to be Client Components.
+Your interactive UI elements still need to be Client Components.

 When to Reach for Server Components